-The co-founder of behemothic Sony Corp (TYO: 6758), Akio Morita can be regarded as a flamboyant and aggressive man.
-Modesty doesn’t come easily to him as, he was the first man in Japan to flaunt his helicopters and business jets and without any reservations, criticised the things that he disliked.
+Akio Morita, the co-founder of Sony Corp (TYO: 6758), was known as a flamboyant and aggressive man.
 His pompous lifestyle, however, did not stop him from pursuing his favourite sports which included scuba diving, skiing, tennis, and windsurfing.
 Even when he was in his 60s, the man was as agile as a monkey.

 Akio Morita’s far-sighted vision coupled with hard work and effort made his company reach the zenith of the world market and catered the demands of a common man.
 Sony has been credited with innovating the impossible.
 It was the first Japanese company to feature in United States’ stock market and Morita was the first Japanese to build a factory in the US.